Jotazo/miAPP/readme.md

 # STEPS FOR START

-- Create a new folder and open it with your IDE, then start a new terminal and make git init

-  > C:/new_folder> `git init`

-- Clone the repository in new folder:
+- Clone the repository in a new folder:

   > C:/new_folder> `git clone https://github.com/Jotazo/miAPP.git`